Mousavi310/hugo-blog/content/posts/soft-delete-unique-index.md

 {"id":8,"name":"White Shirt","isDeleted":false}
 ```
+As you see above the product created with `Id` 8.
+We can see it in the list API:

 ``` curl
  curl --location --request GET 'https://localhost:5001/api/products' --insecure

  [{"id":8,"name":"White Shirt","isDeleted":false}]
 ```

+And the filter index prevent duplication of not deleted products:

 ``` curl
 curl --location --request POST 'https://localhost:5001/api/products' --insecure --header 'Content-Type: application/json' --data-raw '{